 8.)
 When your child becomes an adult, let them set the pace.
 Some children will hit eighteen and be ready to move into a university dorm or get a job and an apartment right away.
 Others will need a slower transition.
 They may need to stay at home while going to university or while taking some time to try out different jobs as they explore this strange new world of adulthood.
-There’s nothing wrong with adult children living at home, especially in difficult economic times such as these, but if the time comes that you feel they need a gentle nudge out of the nest, you can help them to find an acceptable roommate or two and guide them through the process of settling into independent adulthood.
+There’s nothing wrong with adult children living at home, especially in difficult economic times such as these, but if the time comes that you feel they need a gentle nudge out of the nest you can help them to find an acceptable roommate or two and guide them through the process of settling into independent adulthood.

 9.)
 Once your child is out on their own, your role will shift fully to a support system.
 Offering unsolicited advice is fine as long as it is briefly stated…once.
 After that, it becomes intrusive.
 Offers of help and invitations to family events, etc. should follow the same guidelines.

 10.)
 When your child starts a family of their own, consciously bring to mind how you felt at various times when your own parents supported you in your new role and/or interfered with the establishment of your new little family.
 Acknowledge to yourself (and to them) that they won’t do everything the way you did, that they will make decisions you wouldn’t make, that you will offer advice that won’t be heeded, and that they will make mistakes and have to learn from them just like you did, and remind yourself that those things are all perfectly okay.

 11.)
 On the subject of making mistakes, remember, just as you wouldn’t want every youthful mistake, every wrong choice, every unfortunate decision to be broadcast to the world or even just joked about privately instead of being left in the past where it belongs, be sure to practice ‘The Golden Rule of Parenting’ and treat your children how you prefer to be treated.